-Multunus, as you may already know through one of our previous blog post, is our ex-neighboring company.
+Multunus, as you may already know through one of our previous blog post, is our ex-neighbouring company.
 They hosted a puzzle on their website for skilled programmers looking out for a job.
 They used this puzzle and the code people sent as a response to this puzzle to analyze how good the potential candidates were.
-What struck me at that moment is, if I am hiring non programmer testers, what would they do with such kind of puzzle.
+What struck me at that moment is, if I am hiring non-programmer testers, what would they do with such kind of puzzle.

 Having my own experience of James Bach and Michael Bolton throwing such puzzles at me and asking me to reverse engineer or figure out the pattern and logic, I thought it is useful I ask my non-programmer testers to analyze the puzzle and see if they can crack it.

 I chose Abhishek and Swathi, our relatively new hires and who joined us fresh out of college to deal with it.
 They had closely worked with me on a project and I believed in their skills.
 If I did not, they would have been off already.
 That’s the way it works in Moolya.
 So, completing one year is unlike completing one year in another company.
 It is an endorsement that someone has something special that can help us change the future of testing.
 It also becomes our responsibility to guide them and provide them with opportunities to shape themselves up.